 Legacy NetSuite Editions

-There are two different classifications of NetSuite, the first of which is its legacy editions.
+There are two different classifications of NetSuite, and they are referred to as "NetSuite editions".
+The first is classified as NetSuite's legacy edition.
 These have been offered since NetSuite was created, and they include:

 - Starter Edition - This is for companies that do not require more than 10 full users (we will go on to discuss users a bit later), are only managing one legal entity, and don't have over 50 employees.
 This edition is therefore more suitable for small businesses.